rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 :::caution

 If you are upgrading your chart using **Customize Helm options before upgrade**, please be aware that using the `--force` option may result in errors if your chart has immutable fields.
-This is because some objects in Kubernetes cannot be changed once they are created.
+This is because some objects in Kubernetes cannot be changed after they are created.
 To ensure you do not get this error you can:

   * Use the default upgrade option ( i.e do not use `--force` option ).
   * Uninstall the existing chart and install the upgraded chart.